aprilggg/Lightning_Analysis_NWRA/README.md

 <a id="directory-overview"></a>

 ## Directory Overview

+Intermediate files created and too large to upload to Github can be found here: [Google Drive]() **fill in link

-**analysis_data** - contains data files used in the Power BI dashboard and intensification analysis, files created from the lightning burst identification code
+**analysis_data** - contains data files used in the Power BI dashboard and intensification analysis created from the lightning burst identification code

 **data_pipeline** - contains notebooks used to upload, clean, process, and create data files used in the analysis portion of this project